SkolElev/space-titanic/README.md

 This project is currently ongoing and is not indicative of the final game.

 # prerequisites
-IntelliJ IDEA
+IntelliJ IDEA.

-openJDK version 21 (can be installed through the IDE)
+openJDK version 21 (can be installed through the IDE).

+However Netbeans and other IDEs also work just fine.